Regional Organisations and Events

-Staff and students from the Department of English Studies at Durham University participate in many of the events relating to literature and drama outside of the department, in both the University and the City of Durham.
+Staff and students from the Department of English Studies at Durham University participate in many of the events relating to literature and drama outside of the Department, in both the University and the City of Durham.
 Beyond Durham, Newcastle and Gateshead boast vibrant cultural scenes, with world-class theatres, art galleries, museums and lecture venues.
 Please visit our main Events page for listings of events run within and by the Department itself.

 - The student-run Durham University English Society seeks to improve the university experience of all English students and to organise a range of course-related and extra-curricular activites, such as a termly party where students can meet members of staff, weekly film nights and regular trips to the theatres in Durham and Newcastle.